Ushijima the Loan Shark

 Ushijima the Loan Shark (闇金ウシジマくん, Yamikin Ushijima-kun) is a Japanese manga series by Shohei Manabe.
 The series was serialized in Shogakukan's Weekly Big Comic Spirits magazine from May 2004 to May 2019.
 It was adapted into a live action television drama series in 2010 and into a live action film in 2012.
 A second live action film, Ushijima the Loan Shark 2, was released on May 16, 2014.
 Two other live action films, Ushijima the Loan Shark 3, and Ushijima the Loan Shark The Final have also been released.

 In 2011, the series won the 56th Shogakukan Manga Award for general manga.

 Plot

-The story depicts the daily lives of Kaoru Ushijima, the manager of the ultra-violent, 10-day, 50% interest black-market finance company "Cow Cow Finance," and his employees, as well as the various human situations of the customers who visit Cow Finance and their relations, and the dark side of society.
-The story is told from the viewpoint of the main characters in each episode, and Ushijima is a kind of a rhapsodist who comes into contact with these characters.
-Therefore, there are many episodes in which Ushijima does not appear at all [Note 2].
-The title "XX-kun" was inspired by the naming of automatic contracting machines for salaries, such as "Mujinkun" (Acom) and "O-auto-san" (Aiful), which were popular at the time.
+Cow Cow Finance is an unlicensed moneylending operation that offers loans at exorbitant interest rates of 50% over ten days.
+The company recruits Takada, a former host, as a new employee.
+Under the cold and ruthless leadership of its president, Kaoru Ushijima, Takada initially struggles with fear and unease.
+However, he gradually adapts to the harsh environment, working alongside senior employees to issue loans and collect debts.

+Every day, desperate individuals—people with no means to secure their next meal—flood the office, seeking financial relief.
+The story follows the relentless and often brutal world of underground finance, where both lenders and borrowers are trapped in a cycle of exploitation and survival.